HenriO354/monitoring-101/research-notes.md

 To install iptraf-ng on a openSUSE system, issue the command: zypper install iptraf-ng

-To install htop on a RHEL 8 or CentOS 8 system, issue the command: dnf install iptraf-ng Example install in CentOS 8
+To install htop on a RHEL 8 or CentOS 8 system, issue the command: dnf install iptraf-ng<br>
+Example install in CentOS 8

 Command issued to install: dnf install iptraf-ng